 We’ll focus on the Brooklyn Bedding Bloom Hybrid mattress in this review, which is the company’s only latex hybrid model.
 The Bloom Hybrid mattress is made with organic cotton, Joma wool, Talalay latex, and pocketed coils.
-It is available in three firmness options: soft (4), medium (6), and firm (7-8).
-The Bloom mattre ss offers moderate contouring and full-body support.
+It is offered in two firmness levels: medium (5) and firm (7).
+The Bloom mattress offers moderate contouring and full-body support.
 It has a breathable construction that helps regulate temperature.

 We’ll break down the mattress construction, firmness, and pricing in this comprehensive review.
 We’ll also cover how it performs across categories including motion isolation, temperature regulation, and pressure relief.
 Our recommendations are based on verified customer feedback, extensive product research, and how the mattress performs based on body weight and sleeping position.
 We’ll also review the company’s policies.

 - Eco-conscious shoppers who want a mattress made with natural materials

 - Those who tend to sleep hot